 When I first found out about how much our food is poisoned, it made me really upset to see just how corporate entities have pulled a wool over our eyes to think their food is OK to consume and in fact you should when the complete opposite is the truth.
-And if you speak up against this scourge against humanity, you are looked at as a ‘conspiracy theorist’ or odd.
-Why is that?
-It shouldn’t be like that.
-Why aren’t we questioning where our food comes from?
-Why are these chemicals being sprayed on and put in our food.
+I mean the FDA, who everyone trusts to govern our food, even approves poisonous additives and substances in our food.

 The current farming and agricultural practices utilize harmful pesticides and fertilizers on crops to produce food.
 Why are these chemicals harmful and can’t they just be washed off?

-The roots of a plant absorb water and nutrients and then we consume the plant, or if you eat meat – the cow consumes the contaminated plant, absorbing it and then you consume the cow which has just become contaminated.
+The roots of a plant absorb water and nutrients from the soil.
+We then consume the plant, or if you eat meat – the cow consumes the contaminated plant, absorbing it and then you consume the cow which has just become contaminated.